-"I" grades are usually awarded only after the last day to drop or withdraw when extreme circumstances prevent a student in good standing from completing a course.
-"I" grades are not awarded to students who do not attend class, do not complete work, do not drop or withdraw, and request an "I" to avoid receiving a failing grade.
+"I" grades are usually awarded only after the last day to drop or withdraw when extenuating circumstances prevent a student in good standing from completing a course.
+"I" grades are not awarded to students who fail to do the following: attend class, complete coursework, drop or withdraw, and/or request an "I" to avoid receiving a failing grade.

-An instructor may assign a grade of "I" for a student who is unable to complete all the requirements of a course subject to the following conditions:
+An instructor may assign a grade of "I" for a student who is unable to complete all the requirements of a course as long as the student satisfies the following conditions (Exceptions are made for students who are protected under Title IX.):

-- the student has attended regularly and completed over fifty percent of the course material with a passing average prior to assignment of the "I." - an illness (or other circumstances beyond the control of the student) interferes with the student's ability to complete the course by the last day of the semester (medical or other official documentation is required). - there is reasonable expectation that the student can complete the remaining work by the sixth week of the following term (Time limits may vary for computer-based, televised, or online courses, so students should verify the expiration date with their instructors.). - the instructor submits a "Request for Incomplete Grade" form for approval by the appropriate associate vice chancellor prior to last day to submit grades for the semester.
-This form should be signed by the student and the instructor and accompanied by a written justification for the "I" grade and a list of assignments that must be completed.
+- The student has attended regularly and completed over fifty percent of the course material with a passing grade average prior to assignment of the "I." - An illness (or other circumstances beyond the control of the student) interferes with the student's ability to complete the course by the last day of the semester (medical or other official documentation is required). - There is reasonable expectation that the student can complete the remaining work by the sixth week of the following term (Time limits may vary for computer-based, televised, or online courses.
+Therefore, students should verify the expiration date with their instructors.). - The instructor submits a "Request for Incomplete Grade" form for approval by the appropriate associate vice chancellor prior to last day to submit grades for the semester.
+This form should be signed by the student and instructor and also be accompanied by a written justification for the "I" grade with a list of assignments that must be completed.